DIAGNijmegen/website-content/content/pages/vacancies/pulmonary-nodule-segmentation.md

 through the grand-challenge.org platform.
 Significant findings will result in a publication as well.

 ## Embedding
+The student will be embedded in the Diagnostic Image Analysis Group and will be supervised by a research member whose research is dedicated to AI for lung cancer screening.
+We have a strong collaboration with both clinical and radiological experts in lung cancer screening.
+The student will also have access to a Deep Learning GPU Cluster (SOL) to run deep learning experiments.

+## Results
+The algorithm(s) that come out of this project will be made publicly available for research use as Docker containers through the grand-challenge.org platform.
+Significant findings will result in a publication.

 ## Requirements
 - Students Artificial Intelligence, Data Science, Computer Science, Bioinformatics in the final stages of their Master education.